Incremental Stability and Performance Analysis of Discrete-Time Nonlinear Systems using the LPV Framework: Incremental Stability and Performance Analysis

-\begin{thm}[Incremental (Q,S,R)-dissipativity] A system of the form \eqref{eq:nl} with $f,h\in\m{C}_1$ is incrementally (Q,S,R)-dissipative, w.r.t. a supply function $s$ given by \eqref{eq:qsrsup} where $R\prec 0$ or $R=0$ and with storage function
+\begin{thm}[Incremental (Q,S,R)-dissipativity] A system of the form \eqref{eq:nl} with $f,h\in\m{C}_1$ is incrementally (Q,S,R)-dissipative, w.r.t. a supply function $s$ given by \eqref{eq:qsrsup} with $R\prec 0$ or $R=0$, if there exists a storage function